pinheiroGroup/Kinbiont.jl/README.md

 ```
 A1, b
 A2, X
 A3, unique_ID

 ```
-as unique_ID the user ca insert anything but consider that if two wells has the same ID the will be considered replicates. 'b' indicates that the well should be cosidered a blank and 'X' that the well should be discarde from any analysis
+as unique_ID the user can insert anything but consider that if two wells has the same ID the will be considered replicates. 'b' indicates that the well should be cosidered a blank and 'X' that the well should be discarded from any analysis

 See the folders  XXXXX for some examples.